Applying Non-negative Matrix Factorization with Covariates to the Longitudinal Data as Growth Curve Model: Optimization of basis matrix and parameter matrix

 We introduce update formulas for optimizing the basis matrix $X$ and parameter matrix $\Theta$ when the observation matrix $Y$ and the known covariate matrix $A$ are provided.

 The prediction matrix of $Y$ using NMF is

-We measure the discrepancy between $Y$ and $\hat{Y}$ by 1) the squared Euclidean distance and 2) Kullback-Leibler (KL) divergence.
-Minimizing each objective function is equivalent to applying the maximum likelihood method when the observation is distributed as 1) Normal, and 2) Poisson.
+We measure the discrepancy between $Y$ and $\hat{Y}$ by the squared Euclidean distance, whose minimization is equivalent to maximum likelihood under a Normal model; this is the criterion used throughout the paper.
+Other divergences are common in NMF and yield analogous multiplicative updates but are not used here: the generalized Kullback--Leibler (KL) divergence, equivalent to maximum likelihood under a Poisson model and suited to count data; the Itakura--Saito pseudo-distance, corresponding to maximum likelihood under multiplicative i.i.d.\ Gamma noise \citep{fevotte2009}; the $\beta$-divergence \citep{cichocki2010}; and the Tweedie distributions \citep{abe2017}.
 The update formulas for tri-NMF with a squared Euclidean distance were also presented by \citet{ding2006} and \citet{copar2017} when $X$ and $A$ are orthogonal matrices.
-For the numerical computation of NMF without covariates, the package \verb|NMF| of the statistical software R (\citet{r2023}) by \citet{gaujoux2010} is available.
+For the numerical computation of NMF without covariates, the package \verb|NMF| of the statistical software R \citep{r2023} by \citet{gaujoux2010} is available.

-In addition to the above objective functions, the Itakura-Saito pseudo-distance (see \citet{fevotte2009}), which corresponds to the maximum likelihood method of the exponential distribution, and the $\beta$-divergence (see \citet{cichocki2010}, and Tweedie distributions by \citet{abe2017}, are all additionally used in NMF.